The remodel of our RV

 “What was that about?”
 I asked nervously when Heath slowly lowered the phone from his ear.

-“That was the guy selling the truck camper.
+“That was the guy from Craigslist selling the truck camper.
 He backed out.
 Said that he didn’t trust us because we hadn’t picked it up yet.”

 “But we said we would pick it up Friday.
 It’s not Friday yet.”
-That was the day Heath and his dad could take off work to go pick up the camper together since picking it up required two drivers.
+That was the day Heath and his dad could take off work to pick up the camper together since it required two drivers.

 Heath shrugged.
 “He was pissed.
 You heard.
 I couldn’t even get a word in.”

-“Well, maybe you can call him back later after he calms down and we can still get it?”
+“Well, maybe you can call him back later after he calms down, and we can still get it?”
 I asked, not willing to give up hope.
-We’d look at campers for over a month and that one was the only one we found in our price range.
+We’d look at campers for over a month, and that was the only one we found in our price range.
 I had just shown pictures of it to my whole family only days ago, proudly telling them about our upcoming adventure.
-We didn’t have every part of our honeymoon figured out, but knowing where we’d be sleeping made the plans feel solid enough to tell our families.
+We didn’t have every part of our fifty-state honeymoon figured out, but knowing where we’d be sleeping made the plans feel solid enough to tell our families.

 Don’t count your chickens before they hatch, I could hear my mom’s voice in my head.